 - Is the person able to get to the stair lift under their own power?
 Are they able to transfer to the seat?

 - Are the home’s stairs straight from bottom to top?
 Turning or curving staircases will require a custom curve stair lift, which can be expensive.
-Straight stairs costs a little less since there is no customization involved.
+Straight stairs cost a little less since there is no customization involved.

 - Is there a local stair lift company in your area?
 A local company will be able to address future issues.

-To lessen the need to travel to the second story as much as possible, it’s important to adapt the lower floor of the home for possible one level living.
+To lessen the need to travel to the second story as much as possible, it’s important to adapt the lower floor of the home for possible one-level living.

 Most importantly, include a full bathroom on the first level to make bathroom trips as easy as possible.
-Check out our tips for creating the aging in place bathroom.
-You may even want to turn a den into a bedroom to make first floor living a reality.
+Check out our tips for creating the aging-in-place bathroom.
+You may even want to turn a den into a bedroom to make first-floor living a reality.